christineklli/global-yield-impacts/README.md

 > KC, S. & Lutz, W. The human core of the shared socioeconomic pathways:
 > Population scenarios by age, sex and level of education for all
 > countries to 2100.
 Global Environmental Change 42, 181--192 (2017).

-## Other scenarios

-The separate repositories used to estimate outputs for SSP1-RCP2.6 and SSP2-RCP4.5 can be made available upon request.